-- All previous college or university records are on file in the student's NSCC academic record. - The coursework transferred or accepted for credit toward an undergraduate degree must represent collegiate coursework relevant to the degree, with course content and level of instruction resulting in student competencies at least equivalent to those of students enrolled in the institution's own undergraduate degree programs. - Credits earned more than six years prior to enrollment at NSCC are reviewed and evaluated by the appropriate Dean and transfer credit/graduation analyst. - Courses are judged to be equivalent to those offered at NSCC and are required for the student's declared major. - 5.
+- 1. Official college or university records are on file in the student's NSCC academic record. - 2.
+The coursework transferred or accepted for credit must have course content and level of instruction resulting in student competencies at least equivalent to other students enrolled in this institution. - 3.
+Credits earned more than six years prior to enrollment at NSCC may be reviewed and evaluated by the appropriate Dean and transfer credit/graduation analyst. - 4.
 The student matriculates (enrolls) at Nashville State Community College.

 If a student has earned credit for a course at a prior institution with fewer than the number of hours required for the equivalent course, credit may be given for that course if the material covered is sufficiently equivalent to the NSCC course.
-In all cases, a student must have earned a minimum of 60 semester hours to meet the graduation requirements for the Associate's degree.
+In all cases, a student must have earned a minimum number of semester hours to meet the graduation requirements for degree or certificate.
 Grades earned at another institution are not used to compute a student's grade point average at NSCC.